 Loy Yang Mine uses four bucket wheel excavators, each with a dedicated face conveyor and downstream conveyor systems, taking coal to power stations and waste to overburden dumps.
 Loy Yang plays a critical role in supplying two coal-fired power stations (totaling 3000MW).
 Recently the mine had grown to a size where it was practical to re-arrange the conveyors at the bottom of the mine and start dumping overburden at the bottom.

 The new conveyor structures were designed and detailed so that they could be made in either Australia or elsewhere.
-AGL chose to procure the steelwork in China, and BMT provided technical support throughout the manufacturing.
+AGL chose to procure the steelwork in China, and we provided technical support throughout the manufacturing.
 The new conveyors were completed and commissioned in in March 2017.

-BMT was engaged to prepare designs to more than double the output of an existing barge loading facility in Kalimantan, Indonesia.
+We were engaged to prepare designs to more than double the output of an existing barge loading facility in Kalimantan, Indonesia.
 The facility handles a number of different grades of coal to deliver a specified blend to each barge.

 Together with Samsung C&T Corporation and Anatara Koh Pte Ltd, we provided offshore engineering consultancy and construction services for the Singapore LNG terminal secondary and tertiary berths at Jurong Island.